 Evaluate a MATLAB expression.

-If you have Simulink Verification and Validation software, you can use the Verification Manager tool in the Signal Builder to construct simulation tests for your model.
+You can use the Verification Manager tool in the Signal Builder to construct simulation tests for your model.
 For an example, see Verifying Frequency-Domain Characteristics of an Aircraft.

 These blocks do not support code generation and can only be